Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: Background

 There are functions $V^{jkl}_i$ on $M_0$ so that

-The functions $V_i^{jkl}$ generically take values in the $\mathfrak{co}(n)$ representation $\Sym^2 (\Sym^2_0 \R^n)$, but a coframe reduction may be made absorbing the $ik$-trace, so that $V_i^{jkl}$ takes values in $\Sym^2_0 (\Sym^2_0 \R^n)$.
-These functions are the secondary\footnote{As the name suggests, there are primary Monge-Amp\`ere invariants.
-They vanish automatically for evolutionary parabolics.} Monge-Amp\`ere invariants, which determine whether $M_0$ comes from a parabolic equation of Monge-Amp\`ere type.
-The following is part of Theorem 4.3 in \cite{McMillan:ParabolicsI}. \begin{theorem} For a parabolic system $(M_0,\I_0)$ the following are equivalent: \begin{enumerate} \item $M_0$ is locally EDS equivalent to a neighborhood in the prolongation of a quasi-parabolic Monge-Amp\`ere system.
+The functions $V_i^{jkl}$ generically take values in the $\mathfrak{co}(n)$ representation $\Sym^2 \big(\Sym^2_0 \R^n\big)$, but a coframe reduction may be made absorbing the $ik$-trace, so that $V_i^{jkl}$ takes values in $\Sym^2_0 \big(\Sym^2_0 \R^n\big)$.
+These functions are the secondary\footnote{As the name suggests, there are primary Monge--Amp\`ere invariants.
+They vanish automatically for evolutionary parabolics.} Monge--Amp\`ere invariants, which determine whether~$M_0$ comes from a parabolic equation of Monge--Amp\`ere type.
+The following is part of Theorem~4.3 in~\cite{McMillan:ParabolicsI}. \begin{Theorem} For a parabolic system $(M_0,\I_0)$ the following are equivalent: \begin{enumerate}\itemsep=0pt \item[$1.$] $M_0$ is locally EDS equivalent to a neighborhood in the prolongation of a quasi-parabolic Monge--Amp\`ere system.